Diagnostic Lines:

 – Basaloid salivary gland neoplasm (see comment)

-Disclaimers: These comments and diagnoses are based on the standardized comments I learned during my training at Stanford, with some of my own additions and modifications.
+Disclaimers: My comments and diagnoses are based on the standardized comments I learned during my training at Stanford, with some of my own additions and modifications.
 As such, I must give credit to my teachers and co-trainees for helping in their development.
 They are meant to be used as examples, and seldom can they be just put in a case without modification and customization.

 Also, this is a work in progress, so please let me know if you have any suggestions!

-Last updated: Aug 5, 2019
+Last updated: 5/19/24